spitfire55/cyberstakes-2018-writeups/Pythoooooooooon/README.md

 above the main `ooooooo` function.

 Next, I need to figure out what each function is doing.
-If we look at `ooo`, an XOR operator suggests that the nested function calls XOR each byte of the flag with a one-byte key.
+If we look at `ooo`, an XOR operator and the use of list comprehension suggests that the nested function calls XOR each byte of the flag with a one-byte key.
 Since we are trying to decode the encoded flag, we should just need to XOR the encoded bytes again with the correct key bytes in reverse order to get the original decoded flag.
 If we then look at the other functions, most of them have the same body, but a different integer multiplier applied to the `'o'` character to produce a sequence of `'o'` in varying length.
 Finally, if we look at the `oooooooo` function, which is called in every function that contains the integer multiplier, it simply returns the length of the parameter, which is the sequence of `'o'`s.
 Without knowing exactly how the code works, I have enough information to guess that the encoded flag can be decoded by iteratively XORing the flag with the single-byte XOR keys, which can be extracted from the functions defined above the `ooo` function.

 My solve script can be found at [ooo_solve.py](ooo_solve.py).
 I manually extracted the integer values from functions into a list, and then iterate over